-Electron Transfer in Biology: Structure and Function of Metallic Proteins in Electron Transport Process, Cytochrome, Iron-sulphur Proteins.
+Electron Transfer in Biology: Structure and Function of Metallic Proteins in Electron Transport Process,

-Metal Storage, Transport and Biomineralisation : Metal Storage and Transport Structure and Function of Feritin, Transfrsin and Siderophores.
+Metal Storage, Transport and Biomineralisation : Metal Storage and Transport Structure and Function of Ferritin, Trans ferritin and Siderophores.
 Biomineralisation.

 Calcium in Biology: Biochemistry of calcium as hormonal messenger, muscle contraction blood clotting, neurotransmitter, metals in the regulation of biochemical events.
 Role of Calcium in living systems.
 Transport and regulation of Calcium - pathways and mechanism, Calcium Channels and pumps.
 Calcium binding proteins - Intracellular, Mediated membrane and Extracellular.